 As a result of widespread adoption of SaaS applications like Dropbox, Slack, Salesforce, Box and G Suite, the volume of user interactions (e.g., sharing files, forwarding emails, granting elevated privileges, exporting reports, collaborating with external people) in the digital workplace has increased exponentially.
 But while users reap the benefits of enhanced collaboration, IT has no way to monitor or understand these interactions going on across SaaS applications.

-People are interacting and sharing information both inside and outside the organization, but IT cannot visualize or manage risky configurations, files, and settings across applications.
+People are interacting and sharing information both inside and outside the organization, but IT cannot visualize or manage risky configurations, files, and settings across applications for strong cloud security.
 Unfortunately, native admin tools are not powerful, granular, or sophisticated enough for IT to secure their SaaS environments properly.